conda-forge/admin-migrations/.github/PULL_REQUEST_TEMPLATE.md

        token's API requests.
 - [ ] Do not rerender feedstocks!

-Items 1-3 are taken care of by the migrations code assuming you don't make any big changes.
+Items 1-3 are taken care of by the migrations code assuming you don't make any significant changes.